Summer architecture

-Summer architecture (arquitetura de veraneio) was a Portuguese architectural movement originating in the Portuguese Riviera, in late 19th and early 20th century, when the region became a popular resort destination for the Portuguese Royal Family and the Portuguese aristocracy.
+Summer architecture (arquitetura de veraneio) was a Portuguese architectural movement originating in the Portuguese Riviera, in the late 19th and early 20th centuries, when the region became a popular resort destination for the Portuguese royal family and the Portuguese aristocracy.
 The movement is not characterized by any single architectural style or artistic school, but rather unified by common themes, including leisure, wellness, exoticism, and heterotopia.

 The Portuguese Riviera, the coastal region west of the capital Lisbon centered on the cities of Cascais, Sintra, and Oeiras, became a resort destination in the 1870s when King Luís I of Portugal began spending his summers at the Palácio da Cidadela in Cascais.
 A development boom ensued along the coast, accompanied by the construction of the Cascais railway and the Sintra railway, resulting in the construction of palaces, estates, and chalets of Lisbon's aristocracy for use in the summer.
 The movement's proliferation in the Portuguese Riviera influenced architectural and stylistic tastes across Portugal's other coastal regions, namely Figueira da Foz and Foz do Douro.

 History

 Sea bathing was already becoming popular in Portugal in the mid-1850s.
 Cascais, with its protected beaches, was attracting tourists from the capital, Lisbon, and the numbers increased considerably following the opening of a road to the capital in 1863 and the commencement of a stagecoach service.
 Further stimulus for people to visit Cascais came as a result of the first visit to the town by Queen Maria Pia in September 1867 and the completion of a road from Sintra to Cascais in 1868.
-Sintra, situated in hills and therefore cooler in the summer, was a popular summer retreat for the Royal Family and the nobility of Lisbon.
+Sintra, situated in hills and therefore cooler in the summer, was a popular summer retreat for the royal family and the nobility of Lisbon.

-Following renovation of the house of the Governor of the Cascais Citadel, the Royal Family stayed there for several weeks in 1870 and did so in subsequent years.
-It rapidly became normal for the nobility to leave Sintra and transfer to Cascais in early to mid-September in order to be close to the King.
+Following renovation of the house of the governor of the Cascais Citadel, the royal family stayed there for several weeks in 1870 and did so in subsequent years.
+It rapidly became normal for the nobility to leave Sintra and transfer to Cascais in early to mid-September in order to be close to the king.
 However, the quality of hotels in the town was considered poor and noble families began to construct their own homes, beginning with the Duke of Palmela and the Duke of Loulé.

 In time, rich businessmen also built summer houses, including Jorge O'Neil, a tobacco baron, and Henrique de Sommer, who became Portugal's leading cement producer.

-Estoril would later become a royal retreat for members of the Spanish Royal Family, Italian Royal Family, French Royal Family, Austrian Imperial Family, and numerous other royal and noble families from across Europe between the World Wars.
+Estoril would later become a royal retreat for members of the Spanish royal family, Italian royal family, French royal family, Austrian imperial family, and numerous other royal and noble families from across Europe between the World Wars.